How to Make Edibles That Are Super Easy Yet So Delicious

 Another thing you should be aware of before you go off trying recipes is — the dose.
-You should be extra careful when deciding how to dose edibles because it’s harder compared to other methods of consumption.
-It’s important to remember that getting the right weed measurements is a tricky business that requires some serious math skills.
+You should be extra careful when deciding the proper dosage because it’s harder than other consumption methods.

 - First, determine how much THC is in the pot strain you’re using.
 Most strains have an average of 10% THC content (anything over 20% is considered pretty strong).
 If you’re not sure how strong your weed is, go with the 10% average.

-How much weed you need to make edibles depends on how much THC you want to use per serving.
-The serving size for weed edibles in Colorado is 10 mg of THC, but a good starting point for beginners is around 5 mg per serving.
+How much weed to make edibles is enough?
+That depends on how much THC you want to use per serving.
+The serving size for weed edibles in Colorado is 10 mg of THC.
+Still, a good starting point for beginners is around 5 mg per serving.

-- Then, convert the amount of weed you have into THC milligrams.
+- Secondly, convert the amount of weed you have into THC milligrams.
 How many mg in a gram?
-Every gram of cannabis bud has around 1,000 mg of dry weight, which means that one gram of weed has about 100 mg of THC-provided you are using a strain with 10% THC.
+Every gram of cannabis bud has around 1000 mg of dry weight, which means that one gram of weed has about 100 mg of THC, provided you are using a strain with 10% THC.

-- Next on the list on how to make edibles and get the right amount of weed is to divide the THC content by the recipe measure to calculate the THC dose per serving.
+- Next on the “how to edibles” list is to divide the THC content to calculate the THC dose per serving.

 Here’s an example.
 Let’s say you’re making cookies.
 If the average yield is 60 cookies, you would need around 3 grams of pot to get 5 mg of THC per cookie.